trondham/check_openmanage/README.md

 ###Local check via NRPE

-If you want to use NRPE_, I assume that you have defined a check_nrpe command elsewhere in your config and are ready to use it.
-Usually, we don't define a [command](http://nagios.sourceforge.net/docs/3_0/objectdefinitions.html#command) for check_openmanage when using NRPE_, so we go right to the [service](http://nagios.sourceforge.net/docs/3_0/objectdefinitions.html#service)
+If you want to use [NRPE](http://nagios.sourceforge.net/docs/3_0/addons.html#nrpe), I assume that you have defined a check_nrpe command elsewhere in your config and are ready to use it.
+Usually, we don't define a [command](http://nagios.sourceforge.net/docs/3_0/objectdefinitions.html#command) for check_openmanage when using [NRPE](http://nagios.sourceforge.net/docs/3_0/addons.html#nrpe), so we go right to the [service](http://nagios.sourceforge.net/docs/3_0/objectdefinitions.html#service)
 definition: